dandoii/node_handshake/README.md

     3. If using Ethereum, enter the public key of the node next.
 4. **Determining a Successful Handshake**
     1. Bitcoin
         Upon a successful handshake with a bitcoin node, the version message will be sent, received and sent back.
 After the verack message is sent to the target node, it will send back a message.
 The protocol dictates that this should be a verack message, but often this will be skipped and a sendcmpt command will be returned.
 This will be outputted by the program along with the command bytes which can be converted to ASCII.
+If no command was received, a rerun of the program may be necessary.
     2. Ethereum
         Upon successful handshake with an Ethereum Node, the relevant secrets exchanged will be verified and if matched, a success message along with both hashes will printed.
 5. **EXAMPLES**